 Once you have reached your annual Direct Stafford Loan limit, there are two additional types of education loans from which to choose:

-- Federal PLUS Loan (for parents of dependent undergraduate students
+- Federal PLUS Loan (for parents of dependent undergraduate students or graduate students)

 - Alternative/Private Student Loan (usually available to students

 Both loan types are credit-based and must be approved.

 The amount that you see in the Financial Aid Checklist under theAward Overview tab is the maximum amount of Parent PLUS and/or private student loans that you may request.
 You may apply to your lender for less depending on the student's needs.
 You may also contact our office if you would like to reduce the amount you requested before the loan disburses.

 When deciding how much to borrow to help pay for educational expenses, please consider the following: